max-farnham/max-farnham/README.md

 ## Max Farnham

-I am a Data Science student at the University of Virginia set to graduate in 2028.
+Data Science student at the University of Virginia set to graduate in 2028.
 Contact: vsx8ws@virginia.edu

 <!--